Raghul-M/Jenkins-sonarqube-docker/README.md

-This is a test to verify pipeline
+This is a test to verify pipeline in jenkins